Water Damage Restoration Cost in Chicago, Illinois (2026 Guide)

 About Water Damage in Chicago, Illinois

-Most Common Cause: Sewer and drain backup caused by Chicago's overwhelmed combined sewer system during heavy rainfall events
+Most Common Cause: Sewer and drain backup into basements when Chicago's pre-1930 combined sewer system surcharges during heavy rainfall.

 Frequently Asked Questions